Fan Fic / Warriors of the World: Soldiers of Fortune

 - Valkron's curse is an aversion - even after Argath is dealt with, it's not broken.

-- Averted with killing Argath; the portal remains functioning and open.
+- Also with killing Argath; the portal remains functioning and open.
 Justified in that he only set it up; its power source is entirely independent of his contributions.
 Only when they destroy the power source does it finally collapse.

 - Noodle Incident: